alexdotis/Chibisafe-Sharex-Scraper/README.md

 > For Windows

-Add Python to your PATH [Here](https://docs.python.org/3/using/windows.html)
+Add Python to your PATH [Using Python on Windows](https://docs.python.org/3/using/windows.html)

 # Run Script